finsrud/sane/README.md

 ## The problem

-Seed-stage founders raising capital face an uncomfortable choice: use a SAFE and defer every decision that matters, or negotiate a full NVCA equity round and spend a month and $50K+ in legal fees while you're still confirming product-market fit.
+Seed-stage founders raising capital face an uncomfortable choice: use a SAFE and defer many legal decisions that matters, or negotiate a full NVCA equity round and spend a month and $50K+ in legal fees while you're still confirming product-market fit.

 For a lot of companies, neither is right.